assimp/assimp-docs/source/usage/use_the_lib.rst

 DirectX.
 If you need the imported data to be in a left-handed coordinate system, supply the
 #aiProcess_MakeLeftHanded flag to the **ReadFile()** function call.

-The output face winding is counter clockwise.
+The output face winding is counterclockwise.
 Use #aiProcess_FlipWindingOrder to get CW data.

 ::